Charli3-Official/charli3-push-oracle-node/README.md

 ## Getting Started
 ### Dependencies
 This project uses Poetry to manage dependencies.
-If you don't have Poetry installed, you can install it by following the instructions at [Poetry documentation](https://python-poetry.org/docs/) or enter [Nix](https://nixos.org/) shell with `nix develop`.
+If you don't have Poetry installed, you can install it by following the instructions at [Poetry documentation](https://python-poetry.org/docs/).

 To install the required Python packages, run: